charlesnmcdowell/Jackedin/characters/Marcus_Profile.md

 ## Family & Personal Life
 *   **Trina:** Baby Mama #1 (Junior's Mom).
 42 years old.
 Once vibrant, she is now overweight and has stopped prioritizing her appearance.
 Marcus is strictly cordial with her; the relationship is functional for their son, but devoid of physical attraction or romance.
 *   **Junior:** His son.
+24 years old.
 A "nerdy tech kid" who lives in a luxury condo in Pearland.
+Marcus had him at 18.
 Marcus views Junior's digital gambling and loot boxes as a waste of "real" money, but respects that Junior is finding his own way out of the dirt.
 *   **Monica:** Baby Mama #2 (Keisha's Mom).
 A sexy 40-year-old living in Sugar Land.
 She’s obsessed with K-dramas and C-dramas.
 Marcus still maintains a "hot and heavy" secret connection with her when her husband is away.
-*   **Keisha:** His 18-year-old daughter.
+*   **Keisha:** His 21-year-old daughter.
 A high-earning Instagram influencer ($30k/month) who drives a BMW M4.
+Marcus had her at 21 before getting a vasectomy.
 She represents the "Paper Tiger" world—making a fortune through digital appearances while Marcus moves physical goods.
 *   **Ray:** Monica's husband / Keisha's step-dad.
 A 5'5" master plumber/electrician.
 A hardworking man who respects Marcus’s visits to Keisha, unaware of the side-action between Marcus and Monica.
 *   **Personal Vehicle:** A black Ford F-150.
 He uses this for local visits while the Peterbilt handles the interstate cargo.